NicolasT/hedgehog-stateful-demo/README.md

 [The second commit][8a7fefdab86] adds the code from the **Generate commands** and **Execute commands** sections.

-This commit adds code from the **Delete some users** section, which causes the tests to fail, as expected and explained in the original article.
+[The third commit][48ec8df136e] adds code from the **Delete some users** section, which causes the tests to fail, as expected and explained in the original article.

+This commit applies the changes from the **Fix the model** section, which causes the tests to succeed again.

 [hedgehog]: https://hedgehog.qa/
 [quickcheck]: https://hackage.haskell.org/package/QuickCheck